 This article was originally published in Alumni Magazine, Issue 1, 2020.

-Tags: Biochemistry and Molecular Biology, biomedical engineering, Center for Clinical and Translational Science, Education, Emma Goddery, Events, general internal medicine, immunology, Lewis Roberts, Martin Fernandez-Zapico, Mayo Clinic Graduate School of Biomedical Sciences, molecular pharmacology and experimental therapeutics, neurosciences, oncology, People, Stephen Ekker, Tyler Bussian, virology
+Tags: biomedical engineering, Center for Clinical and Translational Science, Education, Emma Goddery, Events, general internal medicine, immunology, Lewis Roberts, Martin Fernandez-Zapico, Mayo Clinic Graduate School of Biomedical Sciences, molecular pharmacology and experimental therapeutics, neurosciences, oncology, People, republished, Stephen Ekker, Tyler Bussian, virology